University Rules of Conduct

 - Butler University student organizations are expected to adhere to institutional regulations.
 Failure to do so may result in student conduct action being initiated against the group; consequently, policies, procedures, and sanctions set forth in this section apply to student organizations collectively, as well as to individual students.
 Officers of the student organizations are responsible for assuring compliance of all of their members with regulations and for representation when student conduct proceedings are initiated against the group.

 - Rules, policies, and guidelines should be read broadly and are not designed to define misconduct in exhaustive terms.

 - Students living in University-owned or approved housing shall comply with residence life rules and regulations relating to fire, health, safety, and maintenance standards, as well as with the terms and conditions of the residence and board agreement.
-(Found under the heading Housing Policies and Procedures on the Residence Life website.)
+(Please see Housing Policies & Procedures.)
 The Rules of Conduct and the residential life guidelines and regulations should be construed to complement each other.

 - The Rules of Conduct shall apply to conduct that occurs on University premises, at University sponsored activities, and to off-campus conduct that adversely affects the University community and/or the pursuit of its objectives.

 - Students are also responsible for the behavior of their guests.
 Because the actions of guests also affect members of the Butler community, students assume responsibility for those they host.